What is the current base rate?

 But in uncertain economic times, your payments may vary as the rate changes, so it’s worth considering whether rate changes are expected in the near future.

-If you’re on your lender’s standard variable rate (SVR) - perhaps because your fixed-term deal has ended - then a rate increase could significantly bump up your costs.
+If you’re on your lender’s SVR - perhaps because your fixed-term deal has ended - then a rate increase could significantly bump up your costs.

 While your lender might not increase its SVR by the full amount, it’s still highly likely that your payments will increase.

-Since every lender's SVR is above 4.19% (as of August 2019), it pays to remortgage onto another deal before the end of your fixed term.
+With average SVRs well above 4%, it's important to remortgage to another deal before the end of your fixed term.

 Discount mortgages offer a discount on the lender’s SVR - for example, the SVR minus 1% - and typically last between two and five years.

 As previously explained, a base rate increase might result in lenders pushing up their SVRs, thereby reducing the benefit of your discount deal.

 Fixed-rate mortgages provide a temporary safe haven from rate rises as they guarantee a fixed interest rate for a set period of time, but it’s important to be on the ball and switch to a cheaper deal before the end of your fixed term.

 At times when the base rate is low, it can pay to fix your mortgage to guard against upcoming rises.

 Base rate calculator: will my mortgage payments increase?